 Role of surgery in patients with metastatic renal cell carcinoma

-Surveillance for metastatic disease after nephrectomy for renal cell carcinoma
+Surveillance for metastatic disease after definitive treatment for renal cell carcinoma

 The following organizations also provide reliable health information.